ChristopherWilks/megadepth/README.md

 Before attempting to build Megadepth, we strongly suggest the user try to use one of the pre-built binaries or the Docker container provided at the top of this README.

-The 3 primary dependencies for the this build (htslib, libBigWig, libdeflate) are brought in via git's `submodule` system automatically.
+The 3 primary dependencies for this build (htslib, libBigWig, libdeflate) are brought in via git's `submodule` system automatically.

-To build Megadepth on a reasonably modern x86 Linux machine (with `libcurl` and `zlib`):
+To build Megadepth on a reasonably modern x86 Linux machine (with `libcurl` and `zlib`), run:

 `build.sh`

-This builds a fully dynamic binary which requires that libraries for htslib and libBigWig be available in the environment where megadepth will be run (see the `megadepth` wrapper script for details).
-Both of those libraries are included in the build environment referenced via the `megadepth` wrapper script.
+This builds a fully dynamic binary which requires that libraries for htslib and libBigWig be available in the environment where megadepth will be run.

-Therefore, use the wrapper script `megadepth` to run on the same system where megadepth was built.
+We have provided a wrapper script, `megadepth`, which sets the environment to reference those two libraries where they were cloned, so megadepth can be run on the build machine.